debosmit11/webgame/README.md

 3. increase the role of the companions in the story such as dialogue opions and using their respective class specific actions.

 4. add a dnd stye turn based combat mechanic based on dice roll to make the game more intresting.
+5.from the above given script.js give me a code to make a side bar where we add an inventory feature where i can add items for the party such as potions and gold , also ad another section in the side bar which includes party management which can alter the current party members from the ones we meet through the story , maximum party member for a party is 4.
+6. add an reward system where party is rewarded with either some gold or potions or equivalent after every successful fight.
+7. add an equipment section where party can buy equipment from towns and villages with the gold aquired.
+8. add a resting system where resting can restore hp.